 - Federal Pell Grant

 - Federal Supplemental Educational Opportunity Grants:

-Federal Supplemental Educational Opportunity Grants (FSEOG) is for undergraduates with exceptional financial need.
+Federal Supplemental Educational Opportunity Grants (FSEOG) are for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest EFCs will be the first to get FSEOGs.
-Just like Pell Grants, FSEOGs don't have to be paid back.
+Like Pell Grants, FSEOGs don't have to be repaid.
 Typical award amount at Southern Miss is between: $100 - $500.

 - Federal Work-Study:

 Federal Work-Study (FWS) provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the recipient's course of study.
 Typical award amount at Southern Miss is between $800 - $3,600 for undergrads and $1,800 - $6,000 for graduate students.